Liver Cancer

 • Suitable for: It is suitable for a patient whose tumor is smaller than 3cm or whose number of tumors is less than 3.
 As the injection can only make the central part of the tumor to wither, which means the neighboring tissues still survive and keep growing, so the patient has to get many injections to ensure the liver cancer cells are killed.

-(4) Radiofrequency ablation
+1. Radiofrequency ablation (RFA)

-• Rationale of treatment: This is to use localized thermal treatment technique, when temperature reaching 60∘C to destroy the tumor tissues.
+• Rationale of treatment: This is to use localized thermal treatment technique, when temperature reaching 60C to destroy the tumor tissues.
 Depending on the location and size of the tumor, the surgery can be performed through percutaneous or laparotomy.
 Simultaneously ultrasonography is used to guide the electrode and to monitor the ablation level of the tumor.

 • Suitable for: This is for those who are infected with primary liver cancer and metastatic liver cancer.

-(5) Liver transplant
+1. Liver transplant

-(6) Selective Internal Irradiation (SIRT)
+1. Selective Internal Radiation Therapy (SIRT)

 • Rationale of treatment: SIRT is a radio-embolization technique in which radioactive microspheres are injected via intravascular catheters into the hepatic artery that supplies the tumor.
 These microspheres are tagged with Yttrium-90 which is capable of emitting short-distance radiation.
 Hence, SIRT allows preferential irradiation of the tumor to a high radiation dose without causing excessive damage to the normal liver function.
-Various studies of SIRT in patients with advanced liver cancers reported response rates (RR) of 20-89%, and a median time-to-progression of 7-12 months.

 • SIRT is contraindicated in patients who have poor liver function or uncontrolled ascites.
 Pre-treatment assessment with hepatic angiogram and Technetium MAA scan is necessary to evaluate the amount of microspheres uptake in lung, liver, and gastrointestinal tract.
 Inadvertent delivery of SIR- microspheres to the gastrointestinal tract or pancreas will cause acute abdominal pain, acute pancreatitis, cholecystitis, or peptic ulceration.
 Excessive shunting to the lung may lead to radiation pneumonitis.
 Excessive radiation to the normal liver parenchyma may result in radiation hepatitis.

-(7) Stereotactic ablative body radiotherapy (SABR)
+1. Stereotactic ablative body radiotherapy (SABR)

 • Rationale of treatment: External beam irradiation for HCC was rarely used in the past because of the low radiation tolerance of liver.
 The risk of radiation induced liver disease (RILD) increases with poor baseline liver function.
 With growing experience, it is now known that disease control can be possible if high radiation dose can be delivered to the tumor while sparing a sufficient amount of normal liver reserve.
-Technological advances in Stereotactic ablative body radiotherapy (SABR) through the use of multi-modality image registration, radiation treatment planning, breathing motion management and image guided radiation therapy have significantly increased treatment delivery accuracy and made it possible for ablative doses of radiation to be delivered safely to focally unresectable HCC.

 8